galenscovell/Color-o-Clock/README.md

 Hextime
 =======

-JS clock with dynamic hex-colored background
+Real-time clock that dynamically loads background color as hex value based on the time.